viniciosanacleto/Porto/README.md

 <a id="Quality-Attributes"></a>
-# Quality Attributes
+# Advantages of using Porto (Quality Attributes):

-- Reusable Business Logic (Containers) across multiple similar projects.
+- Reusability of business logic (Containers) across multiple similar projects.
-- Easy to understand by any developer (No magic).
+- Easy to maintain and test (quickly modify existing features and debug your code).
-- Easy to maintain (easy to adapt changes).
+- Zero technical debt (low communication between developers).
-- Easy to Test (test driven).
+- Pluggable optional UI's in each Container, (start with Web App now and build an API later, or the opposite).
-- Zero Technical debt (low communication between Developers).
+- Decoupled code (editing X doesn’t break Y).
-- Decoupled Code (editing X doesn’t break Y).
+- Separated business logic in multiple Container.
-- Pluggable UI, (start with Web App now and build an API later, or the opposite)
+- Scalable code (easy to modify and implement new features).
-- Very Organized Code base with Zero Code Decoupling.
+- Easy framework upgrade (complete separation between the App and the framework via the Ship layer).
-- Scalable Code (easy to modify and implement features).
+- Easy to locate any feature/functionality.
+And to understand what's happening inside it.
-- Easy Framework Upgrade (complete separation between the App and the Framework).
+- Organized coupling between the internal classes "Components".
-- Easy to locate any functionality.
+- Slim classes "treating classes as functions" (extremely adhering to the single responsibility principle).
-- Organized coupling between the internal Components.
+- Uses the domain expert language when naming the classes "components".
-- Slim Classes (by following the Single Responsibility Principle).
+- Clear development workflow with predefined data flow and dependencies direction.
-- Uses the domain expert language when naming the Components.
+- Very organized code base with zero code decoupling.
-- Clean and clear development workflow.
+- Easy to understand by any developer (no magic).

 ## Some of Porto's features in short details: